henr-E/Final-bachelor-project/frontend/README.md

 use the `envoy -c docker/envoy.dev.yaml` file to start envoy

-When testing, your browser will not trust this certificate. you can trust this in by goint to a backend server link (e.g: https://127.0.0.1:8081/twin.TwinService/getAllTwins). this will show a warning, click on trust certificate.
+When testing, your browser will not trust this certificate. you can trust this in by going to a backend server link (e.g: https://127.0.0.1:8081/twin.TwinService/getAllTwins). this will show a warning, click on trust certificate.
 The stream works only in following browsers: https://caniuse.com/mdn-api_request_request_request_body_readablestream

 #### environment